ruffin--/PerlRunner/readme.md

 ###Features

-It automatically finds which Perl install you have in your path and uses that. `where perl` indeed.
+* It automatically finds which Perl install you have in your path and uses that. `where perl` indeed.

-You can open one file, and *save your changes*.
+* You can open *many* file*s*, and *save your changes*.
 Wow.
 I *know*.

-Did I mention you can hit F5 and have it execute?
-Sometimes.
-I can't tell exactly what causes `CanExecute` to fire in my `CommandBinding`s.
-It's a little hit and miss.
+* Did I mention you can hit F5 and have it execute?

 Yeah, that's about it for features right now.

 ###It's not an IDE.
 K?

-Right now all it does is open a single file, no syntax highlighting, and no options.
+Right now all it does is open files (that don't share the same file name), no syntax highlighting, and no options.

 Stuff I'll probably add if I stay stuck in Perlland.